diwi/LiquidFunProcessing/README.md

 - MMB: spawn particles
 - RMB: destroy particles

-as well as some key-mapping, e.g. to display the debug-draw, restart, pause/resume. of course, each of those can be altered, overwritten or disabled/removed.
+... ss well as some key-mapping, e.g. to display the debug-draw, restart, pause/resume.<br>
+Of course, each of those can be altered, overwritten or disabled/removed.

 <br>